Social Innovator Award

 The first Lewis Institute Social Innovator Award was given in May 2013 to Dr. Kwabena Darko who exemplified the qualities, attributes, and impact that we believed would be so powerful for students to learn from and, as a result, would be influenced to activate real and lasting change in the world.
 This award serves as the marker for extraordinary achievement and a benchmark for how one sets in motion large scale change and impact.

 A social innovator sets in motion change that affects the life course of the individual, his/her community, and eventually a nation.
-This award inspires others and helps us identify and develop more social innovators with the desire, passion, love, commitment, and vision that leaders like Dr. Darko, Mick Jackson, and Razia Jan embrace.
+This award inspires others and helps us identify and develop more social innovators with the desire, passion, love, commitment, and vision that leaders like Dr. Darko, Mick Jackson, Razia Jan, Dr. Paul Farmer, Ophelia Dahl, Christo Greyling, Logy Murray, and Maclean Dlodlo embrace.

 - Innovative—Nominee is innovative and demonstrated a new approach.